stelligent/dromedary/README.md

 Directions are provided to run this demo in AWS and locally.

+## Feature Backlog :dromedary_camel:

+We plan to add additional features in the coming months.
+Check the [issues](https://github.com/stelligent/dromedary/issues) and [Feature Backlog](https://github.com/stelligent/dromedary/wiki/Feature-Backlog) for more information.

 ### Running in AWS :dromedary_camel:

 **DISCLAIMER**: Executing the following will create billable AWS resources in your account.
 Be sure to clean